EkalavyaPrasad/CV-Job-Assistant/README.md

 ---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

 ## Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
 Contributions are welcome!

 ---

+Check out the repository [here](https://github.com/EkalavyaPrasad/CV-Job-Assistant).
 Happy Job Hunting! 🚀

+---

+You can place this `README.md` file in the root directory of your repository.